 Well, the OVA tells no actual story as it is plainly a sequence of impressive fantasy landscapes by Inoue Naohisa - the artist who created the dream world in Whisper of the Heart, one of the famous Ghibli movies.
-Now, while the idea of peeking into a different world sounds naturally intriguing, the aspect that ruins the fun is the actual presentation: the pictures go in random order, and the movie feels extremely lengthy.
-I believe they should have gone in some logical order as it would create a nice story-like feeling, and what's more important, the anime should have been maximum 10 minutes long to remain fresh and novel.
+Now, while the idea of peeking into a different world sounds naturally intriguing, this anime is an example of a good idea overdoing itself, as it feels extremely lengthy, lasting at least three times longer than needed for something that's basically a slideshow of extremely similar pictures with no story going on.
 And just in case you think I've got a short attention span - no, I actually don't have any problem with that, considering some of my most favourite series are rather slow-paced works like Mushishi and Haibane Renmei.
-The problem is that a slow-paced show keeps being interesting if it gradually reveals something new and not just shows random & almost identical pictures for 30 minutes.
+The problem is that a slow-paced show keeps being interesting if it gradually reveals something new, and not just exhibits random & almost identical pictures for 30 minutes.

-While the presentation is flawed, the landscapes themselves are beautiful and incredibly detailed, looking like classic Impressionist paintings.
-The only possible shortcoming one may find about the pictures is their similarity.
+While the presentation is flawed, the landscapes themselves are beautiful and incredibly detailed, looking like classic Impressionist paintings of an amazing fantasy world with flowery valleys and floating islands.
+The only serious shortcoming about them is similarity.
 If they were more diverse, it would be much more interesting to watch the OVA for its whole length, and I would probably call the art of this anime a masterpiece.
 However, due to their likeness I rate it "only" as excellent.

-The sceneries are accompanied with some music that sounds like a repetitive MIDI track: the melody is ok but the quality of sound & reiteration gets annoying after a while.
+The sceneries are accompanied with some music that sounds like a repetitive MIDI track: the melody is ok but the quality of sound & reiteration get annoying after a while.

 1) mute the original sound and turn on some relaxing music you like;

 2) don't anticipate any story - just lay back and watch the landscapes, as if you visit a picture gallery.
 Be prepared for a long and very unhurried ride.